-The University of Maryland's ("the University") mission is to achieve excellence in teaching, research, scholarship, creative activities, and public service.
-As the State's flagship University, and one of the country's first land grant institutions, the University seeks to educate students and advance knowledge in areas of importance to the State, the nation, and the world, and to be a preeminent national center for research, innovation, and graduate and undergraduate education.
-Taken together, basic and applied research, scholarship, creative activities, teaching, extension programming, librarianship, service, and administrative duties are important elements of faculty workload that enable the University to fulfill its mission.
-In order to ensure that faculty members meet their workload expectations and that the University complies with the University of System of Maryland (USM) Policy on Faculty Workload and Responsibilities (II-1.25), as amended on June 21, 2019, the University establishes the following Policy on Full-Time Faculty Workload and Responsibilities ("for Full-Time Tenured, Tenure-Track, Permanent Status, and Permanent Status-Track Faculty (the "Policy").
+The University of Maryland's ("the-University") mission is to achieve excellence in teaching, research, scholarship, creative activities, and public service.
+As the State's flagship University, and one of the country's first land-grant institutions, the University seeks to educate students and advance knowledge in areas of importance to the State, the nation, and the world, and to be a preeminent national center for research, innovation, and graduate and undergraduate education.
+Taken together, basic and applied research, scholarship, creative activities, teaching, e-Extension programming, librarianship, service, and administrative duties are important elements of faculty workload that enable the University to fulfill its mission.
+In order to ensure that faculty members meet their workload expectations and that the University complies with the University of System of Maryland (USM) Policy on Faculty Workload and Responsibilities (II-1.25), as amended on June 21, 2019, the University establishes the following Policy on Workload and Responsibilities Full-Time for Full-Time Tenured, Tenure-Track, Permanent Status, and Permanent Status-Track Faculty Workload and Responsibilities ("the Policy").